tobyhede/go-underscore/README.md

   fmt.Println(even) //[2, 4, 6, 8, 10]
 ```

-Typed Partitions can be defined using a function type and the *MakeMap* helper.
+Typed Partitions can be defined using a function type and the *MakePartition* helper.

 ```
   // Partition func([]A, func(A) bool) ([]A []A)